fabric-community/style-guidelines/README.md

 When registering content that has a two+ word name, connect the words with an underscore.
 `Deadly Pickaxe` -> `deadly_pickaxe`

+### Parameter Names
+Method parameters in Fabric often have `_1` added on the end.
+Try to clean these up when possible.

 ### Method Naming
 Method names should be descriptive and concise.
 This also applies to mixin methods.